AxisMeetsWorld/Interest_Prediction_Model/README.md

 # Interest_Prediction model
-## This is the first project I am currently working on to practice some machine learning in PyTorch taking data that influences inflation and then attempting to see, given appropriate time lags if we can predict when it might spike.
-Here are the inputs:
+## This initially was the first project I worked on to practice some machine learning in PyTorch taking data that influences inflation and then attempting to see, given appropriate time lags if we can predict when it might spike. ⚫ 🔴 🟢 After going in circles, and realizing this data wasn't really meant for **deep learning** as opposed to **machine learning** it was decided to use Numpy regression analysis for this model building study.
+The **restructured** file is the one with the appropriate outputs.
+However if any contributor had ideas to make this work with neural networks, that would be welcome! 🟢 🔴 ⚫
+**Here are the inputs:**
 * Data gathered from the Federal Reserve Bank of St. Luis [here](https://fred.stlouisfed.org/series/M1SL/)
 * Data gathered from BEA on Gross Domestic Product [here](https://apps.bea.gov/iTable/?reqid=19&step=2&isuri=1&categories=survey#eyJhcHBpZCI6MTksInN0ZXBzIjpbMSwyLDNdLCJkYXRhIjpbWyJjYXRlZ29yaWVzIiwiU3VydmV5Il0sWyJOSVBBX1RhYmxlX0xpc3QiLCIzIl1dfQ==/)
 * Data on JSTOL or the number of jobs not filled by the end of a month again from the Federal Reserve Bank of St. Louis [here](https://fred.stlouisfed.org/series/JTSJOL)